Frequently Asked Questions

 1. If you live in an area prone to freezing temps your system MUST be “winterized” by blowing out the systems valves and piping with compressed air to prevent damage.
 Contact a local licensed irrigation professional to find out if this is done in your area.

-How to I winterize my Sprinkler System?
+How do I winterize my Sprinkler System?

 Local irrigation contractors usually offer this service for a reasonable fee that may also include start-up in the spring.
 Depending on how extensive your system is and what type of equipment you have installed, you may want to choose a professional who is fully equipped to provide this service.
 Let us recommend a professional in your area.
 Click here to find a qualified contractor in your area.